PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 If you see the question mark icon next to a list item it could be that either the file or folder could not be found or that My Launcher could not extract the icon.
 The latter can happen with certain UWP apps.
-Feel free to add you own icon if you don't want to look at the question mark.
+Feel free to add your own icon if you don't want to look at the question mark.

-The three-dot icon in the upper right of the main window will open a menu that has options to view the readme file and to view the log file.
+The three-dot icon in the upper right of the main window will open a menu that has options to view this readme file and to view the log file.

 The three-dot icon in the upper right of the maintenance windows will open a menu that has options to